robcraig-LF/IT-Specification-for-OpenEduConnect/Enhancing Learner Engagement with Labs.md

      - Reflect on how their decision aligns with project goals.
    - **Includes an answer key outlining potential solutions.**

-**Mock API Validation (Chapter 6)**
-   - Provides a sample API specification and test case.
-   - Tasks learners with:
-     - Identifying errors in the API documentation.
-     - Suggesting corrections to align the API with project goals.
-   - **Enhancement offers a downloadable walkthrough showing how to validate an API.**

 **GDPR Compliance Task (Chapter 4)**
    - Presents a mock IT specification with incomplete compliance elements.
    - Asks learners to: